@sustainpsu

 • Abba Java Coffeehouse: Provides a study spot with free self-serve coffee and tea, food and Wi-Fi (located in St. Paul’s United Methodist Church).

 • Since 2020 Penn State has partnered with Swipe Out Hunger to raise greater awareness of student food insecurity and increase the impact of their efforts to raise funds to fight hunger across the University.
-In April and November students at every campus location had the option to donate $5, $10 or $15 when they pay for their meal at any residential dining facility, including mobile orders.
+In November of 2023 and April of 2024 students at every campus location had the option to donate $5, $10 or $15 when they pay for their meal at any residential dining facility, including mobile orders.
 Donated funds went toward Penn State’s Student Emergency Fund.

-Many different interventions are in place to precent or alleviate hunger among students and staff.
+Yes, Penn State University provides many different interventions to prevent or alleviate hunger among students.
 For example:

 • Penn State researchers, focusing on Pennsylvania, analyzed survey data to assess the most recent levels of household food security, how food security has changed over the course of the pandemic, and how households in different income brackets have experienced the crisis.
 They also assessed how families have adapted to food insufficiency by accessing free food and released their findings in a Data Brief titled “Pennsylvania Food Insufficiency Reached New High at the End of 2020.”

-All of Penn State’s dining halls and its hotel restaurants offer vegetarian and vegan options.
-Customers can view entree cards to see vegan/vegetarian options.
-The Live On site “Special Dietary Needs & Accommodation Requests” features “vegetarianism” resources and the Sustainability page lists other sustainable food choice options including hyper-local produce in the dining commons thanks to a partnership with the Student Farm, Meet Your Farmer interactives, and Local Meal special events to increase education about where food is produced.
+The Live On site “Special Dietary Needs & Accommodation Requests” features “vegetarianism” resources and the Sustainability page lists other sustainable food choice options including hyper-local produce in the dining commons thanks to a partnership with the Student Farm.

-Penn State Campus Dining offers healthy and affordable food choices.
-The Live On nutrition site provides information about dietician tips and about the Pawsitive Choice program that is designed to help eaters find the better, healthier, “Pawstitive” choice.
+The Live On nutrition site provides information about dietician tips and about the Pawsitive Choice program that is designed to help eaters find the better, healthier, “Pawsitive” choice (referencing the Penn State mascot, the Nittany Lion).

 The Registered Dietitian’s Office, which provides nutrition education and support for Campus Dining operations at all Penn State campuses that offer on-campus self-operated dining, provides menu item cards featuring an allergen icon identification system.
-In addition to allergen information, the cards will feature special diet indicators.
-Students and guests will be able to tell if a dish contains pork, is meatless, vegan, halal friendly, and/or gluten friendly.
+The menu item cards provide a Legend with icons that depict Gluten Friendly – made w/o gluten-containing items, Halal Friendly, Meatless, Contains Pork, and Vegan.

 Campus Dining’s menu website features special diet indicators (meatless, vegan, contains pork, halal friendly, gluten friendly), as well as full menus, allergen information, calorie content and other nutritional information.